-- 1 We're not particularly keen on sport, but we still meet every Friday and 🙇 for our school football team. - 2 James used to find it difficult to new pressure, but taking up karate has made him much calmer and self-confident. - 3 My parents are devastated by my academic academic results. - 4 The solution impulse behind our charity is to improve kids' self-esteem through sports and other activities. - 5 Very often, the outcome of very early success is disappointment later in life. - 6 social skills may be improved by group activities. - 7 Communities can 셾 people together around a 셾 goal. - 8 s adherence to traditional values may slow progress.
+- 1 We're not particularly keen on sport, but we still meet every Friday and root for our school football team. - 2 James used to find it difficult to handle pressure, but taking up karate has made him much calmer and self-confident. - 3 My parents are devastated by my lagging academic results. - 4 The guiding impulse behind our charity is to improve kids' self-esteem through sports and other activities. - 5 Very often, the inevitable outcome of very early success is disappointment later in life. - 6 Subpar social skills may be improved by group activities. - 7 Communities can knit people together around a common goal. - 8 Blind adherence to traditional values may slow progress.

-6) Complete the text with the correct forms of the words below.
+6 Complete the text with the correct forms of the words below.